-The applicant has served as the primary surgeon for at least 125 metabolic and/or bariatric surgery procedures in their lifetime and performs at least 100 procedures annually.
+The applicant performs at least 100 procedures annually and has served as the primary surgeon for at least 125 bariatric surgery separate from general surgery guidelines procedures in their lifetime.

 Procedures performed at any facility may be used toward volume.
 Surgeons must have served as the primary surgeon for a procedure to qualify.
 If the surgeon’s role as primary surgeon has been properly documented, procedures performed during fellowship or residency may qualify.
 Cases in which the surgeon served as co-surgeon or assisting surgeon do not qualify.

 Each procedure used for volume must be thoroughly documented to enable a medical chart review.
 Volume waivers may be approved in some circumstances.

 The following procedures are the only primary procedures that qualify:

 - Gastric bypass: short- or long-limbed, transected or not transected, banded or not banded